kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 "King" → [0.27, 0.81, 0.43, …]
 "Queen" → [0.25, 0.79, 0.47, …]
 Subtract and add vectors:
-King – Man + Woman ≈ Queen.
+King – Man + Woman ≈ Queen
 Meaning is geometric

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.